GarnBarn/garnbarn-backend/api.md

 ---
 ### Delete Tag

-This API will delete the specifed tag from the Database.
+This API will delete the specifed tag that user was author from the Database.

 #### HTTP Request